- Chart

 History and Background

 First Community Corporation (FCCO) is a bank holding company headquartered in Lexington, South Carolina.
-Founded in 1994, it operates as the parent company of First Community Bank.
-The company has experienced steady growth through organic expansion and a focus on community-based banking services.
-It has expanded its branch network and service offerings over the years to meet the evolving needs of its customers in the rapidly growing South Carolina market.
+Founded in 1994, it operates primarily through its wholly-owned subsidiary, First Community Bank.
+The company has experienced steady growth through organic expansion and strategic branch openings in the Midlands region of South Carolina.
+Its evolution has been marked by a focus on community banking principles, emphasizing personalized service and local decision-making.

 Core Business Areas